MSN, FACHE, AIGP | Harvard Senior Executive Fellow

 Healthcare Operations Leader | AI Adoption Strategist | Clinical Co-Designer

-Engineering the human infrastructure AI needs to succeed in healthcare
+Engineering the human and operational infrastructure AI needs to succeed in healthcare

 Get in Touch